Milnor fibre boundary of a non-isolated surface singularity: The graph

-If an edge of $\gc$ with decoration 2 supports an arrowhead $v$ (and the other vertex has weight $(m;0,1)$, where $m>1$ automatically because of Assumption A, cf. (\ref{re:w2})), then this edge becomes a double arrowhead of $\gce$: an edge supporting two arrowheads (one with weight $(1;0,1)$, the other with $(m;0,1)$).
-This double arrowhead forms a connected component of $\gce$.
+Assume that an edge of $\gc$, decorated by 2, supports an arrowhead.
+Then, by Assumption A, cf. \ref{re:w2}, the other vertex of the edge \ix{Assumption A} should automatically have weight $(m;0,1)$ with $m>1$.
+In such a case, this edge becomes a double arrow of $\gce$: an edge supporting two arrowheads, one with weight $(1;0,1)$, the other with $(m;0,1)$.
+This double arrow forms a connected component of $\gce$.

+\begin{bekezdes} {\bf The simplified graph $G^1_{\C}$.} \ Deleting some of the information of $\gce$, we obtain another graph $G^1_{\C}$, which looks like the weighted embedded resolution graph of a germ of an analytic function defined on a normal surface singularity; that is, $G^1_{\C}$ will be a plumbing graph as in \ref{ss:NSS}.\ix{plumbing!graph}